AndrewFreemantle/fatlemon.co.uk/_posts/2011/2011-11-05-wtv-automatic-date-based-version-numbering-for-net-with-whentheversion.md

 [![WTV Date-version example: MyLetts.com]({{ site.imageurl }}2011/WTV-Date-Version-Example-MyLetts.png)
 ](http://www.myletts.com "MyLetts.com - Lettings management for private landlords")

 Wouldn't it be great if we could get Visual Studio to do this for us automatically on build?
-I thought so too, so I've written a little app to do it :smiley:
+I thought so too, so I've written a little app to do it <i class="fa fa-smile-o"></i>

 #### Getting set up with "When The Version"